By Phil Ryan and Ben Keough

 Advertisement

-This powerful point-and-shoot doesn’t have the most zoom or megapixels, but it does provide the best balance of reach, image quality, and features of all the superzooms we’ve tested.
+This powerful point-and-shoot provides the best balance of reach, image quality, and features of all the superzooms we’ve tested.

 Buying Options

-If you primarily shoot sports and wildlife but prefer the simplicity and affordability of a point-and-shoot over the complexity, bulk, and cost of an interchangeable-lens camera system, choose the Panasonic Lumix DMC-FZ300.
-This camera’s 24x zoom lens (25–600mm) has a much wider range than those of our other picks, providing ample reach for birding, capturing stadium sports, and even documenting your travels (though our other picks are better for long trips, since they’re much more portable).
+If you primarily shoot sports and wildlife but prefer the simplicity and affordability of a point-and-shoot over the complexity, bulk, and cost of an interchangeable-lens camera system, choose the Panasonic Lumix DMC-FZ80D.
+This camera’s 60x zoom lens (20–1200mm equivalent) has a much wider range than those of our other picks, providing ample reach for birding, capturing stadium sports, and even documenting your travels (though our other picks are better for long trips, since they’re much more portable).

-Its image quality is superior to what you can get from other small-sensor superzooms thanks to its f/2.8 constant-aperture lens, and with its blazing-quick autofocus and burst shooting, you can easily capture fast-moving action.
-It has a great electronic viewfinder and a touchscreen that can swing out to help you shoot selfies or capture shots at odd angles.
-And its weather-sealed, DSLR-like body is both comfortable to hold and stuffed with customizable controls.
+It edges out the competition in image quality thanks to a lens that lets in a little more light than those of most reasonably priced superzooms.
+And with its blazing-quick autofocus and burst shooting, you can easily capture fast-moving action.
+It has a great electronic viewfinder, it’s weather-sealed, and its DSLR-like body is both comfortable to hold and stuffed with customizable controls.

 This camera looks like a classic soap-bar-style point-and-shoot but packs a big APS-C sensor and a seriously sharp lens.
 But it shoots only wide-angle photos, and it lacks a viewfinder.